cmendez20/notes/topics/css.md

 2. Flexible Images
 3. Media Queries

+Websites are responsive by default:

+`width: 100%` && `height: 100%`

+It's us who within our own css styles take away the responsiveness.
+Anytime we run into an issue, it's us that did something in CSS that took away its responsiveness.

 ## Fluid Layout

 - instead of fixed-width pixels, use percentage-based values with min and max properties to create a flexible foundation